 Philadelphia is one of America’s most underrated cities.
-With its rich history, diverse culture, and awesome nightlife scene, Philadelphia is without a doubt one of America’s best-kept secrets.
+With its rich history, diverse culture, and awesome nightlife scene, it is without a doubt one of America’s best-kept secrets.

-However, Philadelphia is a massive city with tons of neighbourhoods to choose from.
-Each offers something slightly different to travelers, so knowing exactly where to stay to suit your travel style can be difficult.
+Although the city has a small-town vibe, it is still a big city with loads of neighborhoods to choose from.
+Each area offers something slightly different to travellers, so knowing where to stay to suit your travel style can be difficult.

 So, let’s dive right in!